google/automl/lion/README.md

 # Symbolic Discovery of Optimization Algorithms

-This repository contains PyTorch and JAX implementations of the Lion optimizer discovered by symbolic program search.
+This repository contains JAX, TensorFlow and PyTorch implementations of the Lion optimizer discovered by symbolic program search.
 Lion is also available on [Praxis](https://github.com/google/praxis/blob/main/praxis/optimizers.py).

 ## Table of Contents